ArnovanHilten/GenNet/README.md

 The input 5 is connected to the node number 1 in layer 1.
 That node is connected to node 0 in layer 2.
 This is the last given layer name so this node is also connected to the output. *The network will have as many layers as there are columns with the name layer.._node*.
 Creating 10 columns with the names layer0_node, layer1_node.. layer10_node will results in 10 layers.

-Tip: Use as example the example study found in the processed_data folder.
+Tip: Use as example the example study found in the examples folder.

 ### Running GenNet

 Open the command line and navigate to the GenNet folder.
 To run the example study run:
 ```
-python GenNet.py train ./processed_data/example_study/ 1
+python GenNet.py train ./examples/example_study/ 1
 ```
 Choose from: convert, train and plot.